yosefkurniawan/swift-pwa/src/core/checkout/pages/default/readme.md

 | total     |  total price summary    | number |
 | t     |  function to translate     | Function |
 | disabled     |  value to notif can place order or not     | Boolean |

+`handlePlaceOrder` method not required params, only call this function

 5. AddressView